ycm-core/YouCompleteMe/README.md

 provided on a best-effort basis and may not work for you.

 Install the latest version of [MacVim][].
 Yes, MacVim.
 And yes, the _latest_.
+Even if you don't like the MacVim GUI, you can use the Vim binary that is inside the MacVim.app package (`MacVim.app/Contents/MacOS/Vim`).

 Install YouCompleteMe with [Vundle][].